 Faster Than a Speeding Bullet: Superheroes on Radio

-As preparation for presenting a short radio play about superheroes, workshop participants will listen to old-time radio clips, learn to use the Paley Center's collection of antique sound effects, and develop vocal techniques to maximize dramatic effect.
+As preparation for presenting a short radio play about superheroes, you will listen to old-time radio clips, learn to use antique sound effects, and develop vocal techniques to maximize dramatic effect.

 Telling a Story with Sound

 By listening to a selection of radio clips, participants will learn to identify and analyze where and how sound is used to advance a story line or to create character.
 Then they will bring to life a story by using their voices creatively and adding sound effects and music.